Joy Ride (2001 film): Alternate footage

 On the DVD release, there is a 29-minute-long alternate ending, and four other shorter alternate endings.
 The main one featured Rusty Nail's shotgun suicide and numerous bodies are found by the police in his trailer.
-One featured Rusty Nail being arrested, another being beaten in a fight with both Thomas brothers, another wherein he is blown up in his truck, and another saw Rusty Nail run over with his own truck.
+One featured Rusty Nail being arrested, another being beaten in a fight with both Thomas brothers, another in which he is blown up in his truck, and another saw Rusty Nail run over with his own truck.
 The ending featured in the actual theatrical cut of the film is the only ending in which Rusty Nail lives.
 There are also numerous deleted scenes.

 In the alternate ending where Rusty Nail's truck explodes, there is a water tower behind the truck as it burns.
 The original intention was to have the truck hit the water tower and have the water come down and put the flames out so that it would be believable if Rusty Nail survived.
 However, time constraints kept the scene from being filmed.
 The water tower cost over $100,000.

 Sobieski filmed two romantic interludes, one with Zahn and one with Walker during the shooting and re-shooting of the film.
 Both scenes ended up getting cut.
 This may explain why Venna appears to be romantically interested in both of them.

-Release

-Joy Ride opened theatrically on October 5, 2001, in 2,497 venues and earned $7.3 million in its opening weekend, ranking number five in the US box office.
-By the end of its run, the film grossed $22 million in the US and $14.7 million overseas for a worldwide total of $36.6 million.

 Production

-In August 1999, Paul Walker was cast in the film then under the working title of Squelch.
+In July 1999, it was announced that Leelee Sobieski was set to star in Squelch, the film's working title, with John Dahl directing from a screenplay by Clay Tarver and J. J. Abrams.
+The other parts had not yet been cast, although Tobey Maguire and Steve Zahn were understood to have been offered roles.
+In the next month, Paul Walker joined the cast alongside Sobieski and Zahn.
+The film's budget was initially reported to be $20 million.

+Joy Ride was produced by Abrams and Chris Moore, while Arnon Milchan, Patrick Markey, and Bridget Johnson served as executive producers.
+The film was shot in Nevada, California, and Utah.

+Release and rights

+The film premiered in the Special Presentations section of the 26th Toronto International Film Festival on September 9, 2001.
+It was released in the United States on October 5, 2001, and in the UK under the title Road Kill on April 26, 2002, and in Australia as Roadkill.
+The alternate titles were because of the negative connotations of “joy rides” as stealing cars rather than fun roadtrips.
+20th Century Fox Home Entertainment released a special edition DVD on March 12, 2002.

+In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney.
+However, much of Joy Rides underlying rights were with production company Regency Enterprises rather than Fox, and Twentieth Century Fox Film Corporation are not mentioned as one of the copyright holders in the credits.
+At the time of the sale, Fox had a 20% stake in Regency Enterprises, and this 20% stake was transferred to Disney when they purchased the Fox entertainment assets.